tjchaplin/tjchaplin.github.io/_posts/2015-03-09-The-Erlang-Diaries---Simple-Unit-Testing.md

 This addition of *The Erlang Diaries* discusses simple unit testing with rebar and eunit.
 Testing is fundamental to any development project.
 Erlang provides `eunit` to perform unit testing.

-## Warming Up
+## Getting Started

-You will need Erlang, if you don't already have it installed.
-You can find the latest installations and instructions on the [Erlang website](http://www.erlang.org/download.html).
+I hope by reading this you already have Erlang installed, but if not you can find the latest installations and instructions on the [Erlang website](http://www.erlang.org/download.html).

 You will also need `rebar` and an initial rebar project.
-You can initialize the project as follows:
+You can initialize a project with the following command:

 ```
 $ rebar create-app appid=poke
 ```

-For more information on how to install and setup a project in rebar check out this [Diary entry](http://tjchaplin.github.io/2015/03/05/The-Erlang-Diaries---Installing-rebar.html).
+For more information on how to install and setup a project in rebar check out this [diary entry](http://tjchaplin.github.io/2015/03/05/The-Erlang-Diaries---Installing-rebar.html).

 ## Testing First